playfularchitect/Rosetta-Stone-Of-Physics/Code and Output/MathOracle/Big Null Time/V2/Readme.md

 For each parameter:

-1. Define a band of ±1 decade around the real value, clipped to [1e−10, 1].
+1. Define a ±1 decade band around the real value (clipped to [1e−10, 1]).
 2. Build the rational family (`q ≤ 1000`, bits ≤ 20).
-3. Compute ε_real = distance from the real value to the nearest allowed fraction.
+3. Compute ε_real = distance to nearest allowed fraction.
 4. Run 3 × 10 million snap-null trials and estimate p_emp.

 Outcome:

-- Empirical p-values sit comfortably in the **0.27 to 0.98** range.
+- p-values fall in a **normal, non-pathological range**: ~0.27 to 0.98.
-- None of these parameters shows an anomalously tiny snap-null p-value.

-Meaning:
+- No “automatic miracles.”
+No hidden bias forcing tiny p-values.

+Takeaway:

-> The snap-null test, when done with proper look-elsewhere accounting,
+> The snap-null machinery behaves exactly like a proper statistical tool on this registry.
-> does **not** turn Standard Model numbers into automatic “miracles.”
-> Most individual scalars are statistically ordinary in this framework.

-This validates the method itself and sharpens the contrast with:

-- The **joint ledger triple**, and
-- The **MDL compression result**,

-which **do** show extreme behaviour.
+> It treats most Standard Model scalars as ordinary random-ish inputs.
+>
+> That’s why the **contrast** with the ledger-based results carries real weight.

 ---

-So **Big Null Time / Null Code V2** is:

-- A direct, code-level test of a specific **simple ledger hypothesis** against large, explicit null ensembles.
-- A demonstration that **ordinary SM scalars are not generically special** under the same tests.
-- And a clear statement that the **ledger + MDL combination** is what stands out as highly non-random in this setup.
+## Why this matters in the bigger picture

+In the full **Rosetta Stone of Physics** project, I start from simple axioms:

+- Reality is fundamentally **relational** (differences, ratios, paradox).
+- At the deepest level, it should look like a system of **simple, exact fractions**, not floating-point noise.
+- If that’s true, the code that describes our universe’s constants should be **highly compressible (It is)**.

+This folder is another slice of proof where I push that idea against aggressive null tests:

+- **Controls:** show that ordinary numbers behave like ordinary numbers.
+- **Ledger + MDL:** show that the interlocking pattern picked out by the theory is **far more compressed** than random alternatives, under explicit rules.

+- The code is here.
+- The logs are here.
+- The compression gap is here.
+- The math is clear